Tr33Bug/DCG-DemoApp/README.md

 ## Installation and Setup

-This application consists of two parts: `DCG_Client` and `DCG_Server`.
+This application consists of two parts: `DCG_Client.py` and `DCG_Server.py`.
 Follow the steps below to get started.

 ### 1. Setting Up DCG_Server